-Punctuality:
+Punctuality

 Guiseley School are clear that the punctual arrival to school and lessons is a vital part of both attendance to school, and effective learning habits.
-We understand that sometimes students may be late to school for reasons that lie outside of their control, however, we take a 'no excuses' approach to punctuality as it is not for school staff to determine whose reasons are

-'good enough'.
-Therefore, anybody arriving late to school for any reason will receive a consequence.
+We understand that sometimes students may be late to school for reasons that lie outside of their control, however, we take a 'no excuses' approach to punctuality as it is not for school staff to determine whose reasons are 'good enough'.
+Therefore, anybody arriving late to school for any reason will receive a break time detention and a negative comment.